Divorce Myth No. 1: Spouses need to attend counseling prior to filing for a divorce.

 This is myth is also untrue.
 If and when you decide

-to file your case, each County manages their cases differently, and this will impact as to how long your case will take.
+to file your case, each lawyer manages their cases differently, and this will impact as to how long your case will take.

 It is important to ask your attorney about this important issue as the time of the case will largely impact the cost of attorney's